ilyasseabdenim/Developer-demographics-and-technology-trends-IBMCognos-PowerBI/README.md

-# developer demographics and technology trends using IBM Cognos and PowerBI
+# Developer demographics and technology trends using IBM Cognos and PowerBI
-This repository contains dashboards visualizing developer demographics and technology trends from the Stack Overflow Developer Survey, the data was cleaned and prepared using PowerBI, and the dashboards wre built using IBM Cognos.
+This repository contains dashboards visualizing developer demographics and technology trends from the Stack Overflow Developer Survey, the data was cleaned and prepared using PowerBI, and the dashboards wre built using IBM Cognos Analytics.
 Discover insights such as the most popular programming languages and the predictions for the next years.